 Lunchtime happens between 12 and 1pm.
-Children will spend approximately half of their time outdoors and half of their tiem in the school hall to eat their dinner.
 We are fortunate to have our own school kitchen and catering staff on site.
 Three main meal choices, which always include a vegetarian option, are provided each day, on a rolling weekly menu.
 This menu is available on the school website.